DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to incorporate the shutdown concept of Johnson into Nakane in order to prevent damage and/or additional loss of time when the variance between the sensed heights is out of tolerance.

-an actuator configured to provide a height adjustment to a solder pot to bring a solder wave closer to or further from the first solder wave height sensor, the second solder wave height sensor, or both, based on the first sensor signal, the second sensor signal, the third sensor signal, or a combination thereof.
+an actuator configured to provide an adjustment to the height of the solder pot to bring a solder wave closer to or further from the first solder wave height sensor, the second solder wave height sensor, or both, based on the first sensor signal, the second sensor signal, the third sensor signal, or a combination thereof.

 Johnson teaches an automated flow/wave solder machine comprising control circuitry (20-22), probe (62), solder pot system (60), and jack (Y257), wherein the control circuitry controls the solder wave height relative to the printed circuit board via the probe and jack and controls the solder pump speed to help maintain solder wave height.
 Johnson prefers to adjust the height of pot to change the relative distance between the solder wave and PCB, vs adjusting the pump speed, because adjusting the speed pump may change the wave profile; 2:64-68, 6:48-7:25, and figures 2 and 6.